 Given the different imaging platforms in active development to support research projects, we investigated alternative platforms so that we did not re-invent the wheel.
 In general terms, other solutions have concentrated on consented cohorts from researcher collected research images rather than much larger unconsented data from routinely collected “real world” images.
 The architectural solution developed by others is generally a large anonymised database (sometimes distributed) containing all of the images with permissions to see, extract and run pipelines on the imaging data configured for each research group.
 The metadata provided is limited and relatively clean in comparison to routinely collected data.
 The architectural challenges and solutions are therefore very different.
 For example, a key functionality of the platform is the efficient and effective selection of anonymised cohorts from noisy, heterogeneous, petabytes of identifiable data.

 If we were to have created an architecture where we stored a de-identifiable, clean, homogenised copy of all of the pixel and metadata within the de-identifiable zone we could have employed one of the many excellent open source platforms for managing large volumes of imaging data such as OMERO[19, 23] or XNAT[22, 24].
-There are several reasons why we did not chose to create a completely de-identifiable copy of all of the data (pixel and metadata) within the de-identifiable zone and therefore did not use such platforms to manage the core data repository:
+There are several reasons why we did not choose to create a completely de-identifiable copy of all of the data (pixel and metadata) within the de-identifiable zone and therefore did not use such platforms to manage the core data repository:

 We envisage that the methods to de-identify data will change over time as our understanding increases and technological solutions improve.
 It is impractical to re-create a >1 petabyte of de-identified images each time our methodology improves.